Skip to main content

 Root Fractures

 Sometimes the root of the tooth fractures beneath the gum line, which may not be immediately visible.
-These injuries are typically identified through dental X-rays.
+These injuries are typically identified through dental X-rays during a clinical examination.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London